Knowledge base

 ... with a Windows software

-... with a Windows or macOS software
+... with a Windows / macOS software

-Use the software Cyberduck for quick access to your hosted data:
+Use the Cyberduck software for quick access to your hosted data:

 - Open Cyberduck.

-- In the software menu, go to Bookmark then to New Bookmark.
+- In the software menu, go to Bookmark then to New bookmark.

 - Select the protocol WebDAV (https).